RHS Harlow Carr

 But do have a good look around and contact me if you see something here that you like - if it's gone we can talk commission.

 Alternatively pop along for a great day out to @rhsharlowcarr but don't forget to pre-book your slot and that admission charges apply unless you're a RHS member.

-I have been studying and making ceramics for over 40 years and like many British studio potters I was greatly influenced by the cultural fusion of Eastern and Western traditions in the work of Bernard Leach and Shoji Hamada and of course the great Lucie Rie but my interest in fine art has led me to develop a more contemporary design and decorative style influenced by both studio and gallery.
+I have been studying and making ceramics for almost 50 years and like many British studio potters I was greatly influenced by the cultural fusion of Eastern and Western traditions in the work of Bernard Leach and Shoji Hamada and of course the great Lucie Rie but my interest in fine art has led me to develop a more contemporary design and decorative style influenced by both studio and gallery.

 I work in stoneware, producing mainly wheel-thrown functional pieces which can be enjoyed in daily use.
 Work is thrown, often altered and carved and then once fully bone dry (depending on weather conditions and the nature of the piece this may take 3 weeks) is then fired to around 1060ºC, this is known as the bisque firing stage.
 At this stage the work is now permanently fused but not fully vitrified and is ready to take decoration.
 Depending on the final result I am aiming for I may already have applied slips and/or oxides to change the surface colour of the pot and its composition in order to influence the final decorative outcome, but once bisqued the art of glazing can begin.